Callgent/callgent-docs/blog/2024-06-17-generative-ui-home-cooked-software-development/generative-ui.md

 Callgent's core functionality is to do native function-calling to orchestrate business services.

-Callgent has server endpoints and client endpoints to adapt various invocation scenarios.
+Callgent has server entries and client entries to adapt various invocation scenarios.

-Specifically, widget based User Interface, is just one more type of client endpoints, to adapt human interactions.
+Specifically, widget based User Interface, is just one more type of client entries, to adapt human interactions.